storacha/RFC/rfc/ipni-w3c.md

 - User gets back a receipt that contains the advertisement ID
 - Can be done once at anytime during stored data lifetime.

+Note: In the [location claim](https://github.com/web3-storage/specs/blob/main/w3-blob.md#location-claim-capability-schema) we end allowing more than two numbers in the range because as it turns out [Range HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) supports that.
+Given that filecoin piece hashing alg does fr32 padding, leaving out padded bytes may be useful.

 **UCAN invocation** example